 Product Management and Product Lifecycle

-Product management is essentially ensuring that the overarching vision of a product is achieved throughout its lifecycle.
-Basically, the product’s vision is kept alive by metrics from the customer market, data management, software, positioning, marketing, etc.
+Product management essentially ensures that a product’s overarching vision is achieved throughout its lifecycle.
+The product’s vision is kept alive by metrics from the customer market, data management, software, positioning, marketing, etc.

 A Product Lifecycle is the shelf life of a product.
 With good product management, a product will achieve a good or long lifecycle before its decline.
 On the other hand, the product declines in 3-4 years.